Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-If you consume two glasses of it per day, you’ll have 100% of the calcium and folic acid recommended while you’re expecting.
+If you consume two glasses of it per day, you’ll have 100% of the calcium, and folic acid recommended while you’re expecting.

 To prepare it, put three scoops of powder into a cup with hot water.

-Some people prefer the creamy, rich texture of whole milk.
+Many people prefer the creamy, rich texture of whole milk.

 But not everyone consumes milk fast enough to avoid having it go bad in the refrigerator.